When the Month Rolls Over

 - If your category had been overspent in cash (negative red Available), that amount will be deducted from To be Budgeted in the new month.

-- If your category had been overspent in credit (negative orange Available), the amount you overspent will be represented as an increased balance of your credit card account.
+- If your category had been overspent in credit (negative yellow Available), the amount you overspent will be represented as an increased balance of your credit card account.
 If you can't cover this overspending in the month it happens, you'll need to budget directly to the Credit Card Payment category to pay back the debt.

 Getting Started in the New Month